 First class New Zealand actors emerged from that avalanche of creativity.
 We got used to seeing the reliable cut-down Connery, Sam Neill, in good film after good film, his widest known success Spielberg’s Jurassic Park.
 He’s an actor deserving of a lifetime achievement award.
 And then there’s my talented friend Alan Dale famed for countless editions of Neighbours, everywhere on American television and movies, tantalisingly yet to get the major movie role, the one that exploits his considerable screen authority.

 Maori actors don’t fair so well when they knock on Hollywood’s door.
 The charismatic Temuera Morrison is grossly under-used in American movies, invariably demoted to second lieutenant in a detective drama, an actor clearly capable of better things.

-Sam Neill pops up in the latest New Zealand offering, Hunt for the Winderpeople. (‘Winder People’ is strangely printed as one word) based on the novel by Barry Crump.
+Sam Neill pops up in the latest New Zealand offering, Hunt for the Wilderpeople. (‘Wilder People’ is strangely printed as one word) based on the novel by Barry Crump.

-It’s an out and out family film but with a lot of surprises, and some good performances.
-The dividend is the always impressive New Zealand forests and mountains as backdrop.
+It’s an out-and-out family film but with a lot of surprises, and some good performances.
+The dividend is the always impressive New Zealand topography, forests and mountains acting as impressive backdrops.